The Iceland Arctic Coast Way: The New "Golden Circle" of the North

 The best part?
 Since the Arctic Coast Way is a little more rugged and a little more isolated than some of Iceland’s other self-driving routes, you’ll enjoy a fair level of privacy and fewer crowds, as well as the enjoyment of knowing that you’re seeing spots and landscapes that not a lot of other travellers have.

-The Arctic Coast Way is split into several sections, that are Coast of sagas and mythology / Coast of fishing towns and heritage and the coast of elemental nature.
+The Arctic Coast Way is split into several sections, which are the Coast of sagas and mythology / Coast of fishing towns and heritage and the Coast of elemental nature.
 The Western Part of the Arctic Coast Way features mountainous landscapes and is home to Icelandic horses, seals and birds.
 The North Iceland coast is filled with quaint, colourful fishing towns and is also the gateway to the Arctic Circle.
 The Coast of Elemental Nature is the last section of the Arctic Coast Way and it features a wealth of nature, in all its dramatic glory.

 Road and Weather Conditions for Iceland’s North Fjord Area

-But if you’re travelling along the Arctic Coast Way of Iceland, you’ll need to prepare ahead, especially when it comes to your rental car for Iceland, or if you’re choosing to camp, your Iceland camper van rental.
+But if you’re travelling along the Arctic Coast Way of Iceland, you’ll need to prepare ahead, especially when it comes to your rental car for Iceland, or if you’re choosing to camp, your Iceland campervan rental.

 The temperatures in North Iceland remain pretty chilly, no matter the time of year.
 In the summer months, the average temperatures from late May and into August range from 43 degrees Fahrenheit (6 degrees Celsius) to 59 degrees Fahrenheit (15 degrees Celsius).
-The rest of the year, September through early May, the weather is much colder, with temperatures averaging lows of 23 degrees Fahrenheit (-5 degrees Celsius) and highs of 35 degrees Fahrenheit (1 degree Celsius).
+The rest of the year, from September through early May, the weather is much colder, with temperatures averaging lows of 23 degrees Fahrenheit (-5 degrees Celsius) and highs of 35 degrees Fahrenheit (1 degree Celsius).

 Regardless of the month, strong winds are a possibility all year round.
 In the summer, you’ll get a lot of daylight hours, even late into the night, and, in some months, you’ll have the chance to see the Midnight Sun, if you’re in the right place at the right time.
 In the winter, precipitation is the norm, in the form of heavy snow, ice and rain, with dangerous storms possible.
 Winter months in the north of Iceland also mean more darkness, with very few daylight hours (as few as five hours of light per day in the darkest parts of the season).